Incheon International Airport: Marketing

 In August 2025, singer-actress IU was named promotional envoy for Incheon Airport customs.
 In September 2025, the Incheon International Airport Corporation (IIAC) announced that they have appointed actor Park Bo-gum as honorary ambassador.
-On Park's three-year honorary ambassadorship, the IIAC's president Lee Hak-jae said, "By appointing actor Park Bo-gum, a representative 'story maker' in the entertainment industry who possesses acting skills, star quality, and character, as an honorary ambassador, we expect that this will enhance Incheon Airport's brand value both domestically and internationally and further activate communication with the public."

 In popular culture

 The Sims 4 team released The Sims 4: Incheon Arrivals kit, inspired by the fashion at the Incheon airport.

 Scenes in seasons 1 and 2 of Squid Game were filmed in Incheon International Airport.
 During the filming of the season 2 scenes, there was alleged mistreatment towards members of the public from the production staff, causing the production company to release an apology.

 Accolades

 As of 2024, the airport has been rated by Skytrax as the third-best airport in the world.
 Skytrax has also rated the airport as the world's best international transit airport and one of the world's cleanest airports.
-The airport is one of Skytrax's 5-star airports and has also been awarded for the best airport security in 2021.
+The airport is one of Skytrax's 5-star airports, and was awarded for the best airport security in 2021.

 During the entire run of the best airport worldwide ranking by Airports Council International (ACI) from 2005 to 2011, Incheon International Airport topped the ranking every year.
 ACI also rated the airport as the best airport in Asia-Pacific for 10 consecutive years from 2006 to 2016 until the ranking series ended in 2017.

-Its duty-free shopping mall has been rated the world's best for three years in a row in 2013 by Business Traveller.